rdurl0/spcrimr2/README.md

 ### Load datasets

 The population counts from 1980 to 2018 was extracted from [SEADE's](https://www.seade.gov.br/) website.
-Here I have data form all the cities by gender and by year.
+Here I have data from all the cities by gender and by year.
 You can load it with the following code:

 ```r
 seade_pop_cities # to load the data.frame